PhuNguyenPT/catkin_workspace/README.md

 # Catkin Workspace

-This project sets up a ROS Noetic workspace using `catkin_make`.
+This project sets up a ROS Noetic workspace using `catkin build`.
 Follow the instructions below to install ROS Noetic and configure your workspace.

 ## Prerequisites